sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 ### Adding data

-The method for adding a document to the database is `db.put()` and you can use it as follows:
+The method for adding a document to the database is `db.put()` and it is used as follows:

 ```typescript
 const ok: DocResponse = await db.put({ hello: "world"});